grassrootseconomics/docs.grassecon.org/docs/sarafu_clearing_union.md

 ### Instruments

-1. **Voucher (Bilateral agreement)** – a promise denominated in an agreed upon Unit of Account issued and accepted in exchange for money or in-kind and representing an assignable credit obligation of the issuer.
+1. **Voucher (Bilateral Instrument)** – herein called **Sarafu** are a promise denominated in an agreed upon Unit of Account issued and accepted in exchange for money or in-kind and representing an assignable credit obligation of the issuer.

+    The following are properties of Vouchers.

-    (If the acceptor/final holder of the voucher presents it in payment to the issuer, for goods or services supplied, it must be accepted in payment.)
+    * If the acceptor/final holder of the voucher presents it in payment to the issuer, for goods or services supplied, it must be accepted in payment.

-    **Vouchers**  herein called **Sarafu** are assignable credit obligations issued by a provider of goods and services in exchange for value received from an acceptor and are redeemable or returnable by the ultimate acceptor in exchange for value provided by the issuer.

-    **Unit of Account: **Standard unit of measure for value in exchange.
+    * Unit of Account: Standard unit of measure for value in exchange.
 Each Voucher on the Platform issued by a Member should specify a Unit of Account.

-    (Example: 1000 SRF Vouchers can be said to be redeemable by the Issuing Member for 1000 Kenyan Shillings worth of the issuer’s services.)
+        * Example: 1000 SRF Vouchers can be said to be redeemable by the Issuing Member for 1000 Kenyan Shillings worth of the issuer’s services.)
+    * Expiry Date or Rate: Vouchers should not be redeemable forever.
+Each Voucher on the Platform issued by a Member should specify an expiry date or a gradual expiration rate over time.
+        * Example: An gradual expiration rate of 2% a month will mean that any outstanding Voucher balances will automatically be reduced by 2% a month.

-    **No redemption for national currency:**  the Issuer shall not redeem Vouchers for National Currency and bears full sole responsibility for their Sarafu issuance, assignment and redemption in goods and/or services.
+    * No redemption for national currency: the Issuer shall not redeem Vouchers for National Currency and bears full sole responsibility for their Sarafu issuance, assignment and redemption in goods and/or services.

-2. **Token (Unilateral agreement)** - a real or virtual object (fungible or non fungible) that may be accepted by another Member in exchange for value at their complete discretion.
+2. **Token (Unilateral Instrument)** - a real or virtual object (fungible or non fungible) that may be accepted by another Member in exchange for value at their complete discretion.

     (There is no obligation to accept a Token nor is there any obligation to redeem a Token by the issuer.
 Tokens may represent receipts for having supported a local community.)

-3. **Swap (Multilateral agreement)** – a production and risk sharing agreement over time.
+3. **Swap (Multilateral Instrument)** – a production and risk sharing agreement over time.

     (e.g. A Swap may entitle a group of Members to share in the revenue or production from land usage over a period of time.
-The sales of Tokens might be divided into the accounts of several Members.)
+Vouchers or Tokens based on flows of land use revenue or production are allocated proportionally between the accounts of Members.)

 ### Platform

-The Platform (herein called ‘**Sarafu Network’) **is maintained by Platform Core Service Providers, namely,** **Grassroots Economics Foundation, a non-profit foundation based in Kenya.

-The Platform includes the following categories of Core Services:
+The Platform (herein called ‘**Sarafu Network’) is maintained by Core Service Providers and includes the following categories of Core Services:

 1. Technical:
-    1. Secure shared Instrument registries (“Exchequers/Public Ledgers/**Vitabu(Singular Kitabu)**”)
+    1. Secure shared Instrument registries (“Exchequers/Ledgers/Vitabu _Singular Kitabu_”) have the following properties:
+        1. All Member accounts and all Instruments are recorded on a Kitabu.
+        1. Multiple Instruments per Account: A Member account on a Kitabu can hold multiple Instruments and tracks any usage of these instruments security over time.
+        1. Decentralization: No single Core Service Provider should have the ability to shut a Kitabu down.

-        The Vitabu in use on the Platform are defined by the following specification:

-        **Chain Specification (CHAIN_SPEC):**
+        1. The Vitabu in use on the Platform are defined by the following **Chain Specification (CHAIN_SPEC):**
              1. **Architecture: **e.g. EVM Ethereum Virtual Machine
              2. **Fork/Version:  **e.g. Byzantium
              3. **Chain/Network ID: **e.g. 8996
              4. **Common Name: **e.g. BloxBerg
-5. **Custom Parameters: **{RPC Endpoint, http://bloxberg.org}
+             5. **Custom Parameters: ** e.g. {RPC Endpoint, http://bloxberg.org}
-    2. Communications interface (“Wallet”).
-The Core Service Providers will provide a basic wallet that enables Members to access the Kitabu.
+    2. Communications interfaces (“Wallets”).
+The Core Service Providers will provide a basic wallet that enables Members to access a Kitabu.
 Kitabu may use any means or interfaces to access it with or without the Service Provider.
 2. Social: The shared knowledge and code base and implementation and educational methodologies.
 3. Legal: Due Diligence, audits and arbitration of disputes